IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/integrating/flashing-the-reference-hardware.md

 - Replaced the platform key with the TomTom Digital Cockpit key, so that TomTom Digital Cockpit is recognized as a system app and is granted system permissions.
-- Modified the LineageOS updater app to download and install OTA updates from TomTom's Artifactory server (this modification is for internal use only, as it requires VPN access to the TomTom internal network)
+- Modified the LineageOS updater app to download and install OTA updates from TomTom's Artifactory server (this modification is for internal use only)
 - Enabled Bluetooth audio profiles for cars (for example, the target behaves as BT speakers):

   - A2DP profile in sink mode